 Protecting your dog’s paws is very important when cold weather hiking.
 Even though many dogs are fine walking through snow, after a while the underlying ice can penetrate their paws and make them sore.
 Be sure to check his paws every so often to ensure they’re not having any problems.
 If they start to show signs of soreness, put some doggy booties on them.
 Don’t hesitate to turn back if your dog starts to limp, show signs of fatigue or labored breathing.

 3. Bring Plenty of Water for The Both of You

 Many dogs love eating snow, but it’s really no substitute for water as they can’t eat enough to keep them hydrated in colder temperatures.
 Streams and rivers freeze over in sub-zero temps, so it’s always best to carry plenty of water even if you’re only hiking for a couple of hours.
 In the event that you do have to hole up for a few hours or even a night due to bad weather moving in, it’s better to have too much than not enough.

 4. Always Carry a Blanket or Pad

 Carrying a blanket or pad may seem cumbersome for just a couple of hours of hiking, but you have to be prepared for sudden changes in the weather.
-Prepared as though we're going to be out for the night, as you don't want to have to sit or lay down on the snow if either of you needs the rest.
+Prepared as though were going to be out for the night, as you don’t want to have to sit or lay down on the snow if either of you need the rest.
 We recommend an insulated blanket or pad that is waterproof, or you might as well be sleeping on the wet ground.

 5. Watch What Foods You Take